Back on the early starts, with a 5.45am alarm call and a 90min drive to Milford Sound for our morning cruise along the fiord.

 A lot of the original buildings from the Victorian period have been retained and restored and put to alternative uses.
 In our opinion this helped to make the place, as did the numerous funky coffee shops with trendy baristas (mostly English) working their magic!

-Time for a flat white and cake
+The original town hall Time for a flat white and cake

 We have to admit we liked the buzz of Queenstown, but controversially I think we may have been even more impressed by the laidback feel of Arrowtown.
 Definitely going to try and return on our way back from a visit to Milford Sound.

-Favourite coffee stop on NZ
+Favourite coffee stop on NZJust funny

 The town is blessed with a tree lined strip that gives the Main Street an even more elevated feel and quite European/English in appearance.